plastilinn/docs/pages/sections/Marketing.md

 ## 👉 Example (SpaceX)

-SpaceX's marketing strategy hinges on leveraging its groundbreaking technological advancements and visionary goals to build a compelling brand narrative that captivates both industry stakeholders and the general public.
+SpaceX's marketing strategy hinges on leveraging its ground breaking technological advancements and visionary goals to build a compelling brand narrative that captivates both industry stakeholders and the general public.
 Rather than relying on traditional advertising, SpaceX focuses on media coverage of its high-profile launches, partnerships with government agencies like NASA, and Elon Musk's personal brand and social media presence to generate buzz and engagement.
 This approach is augmented by live streaming of launches, which not only serves to democratize access to space exploration but also fosters a sense of community among space enthusiasts.

 ## 🔑 Keys